 Sawtell Uniting Church services and group activities had been suspended since 23 March, due to Synod COVID-19 advice, the levels of risk, and the many necessary adjustments needed to meet the evolving NSW Health public health orders.
 Council adopted an overview plan on 6/6/2020.
 Top level SafePlans have been produced and adopted on 1/7/2020 for Worship, Indoor Recreation, and Community Hall activities.
 Specific plans are also being produced for discrete activities under those top level plans.
 See here for the Letter about Worship resuming on 26/7/2020.
 Our premises was registered as required with NSW Health as having Safe plans on 27/7/2020.
+The latest Plans are on display in hard copy on the noticeboard in the foyer of the premises.

 Notice to congregation about returning to Church